Gichimu/jengapgw-joomla/README.md

  ##### Contributing proccess
  * Git clone this repository and create your won branch:
 [git checkout https://github.com/Gichimu/jengapgw-joomla.git-bname_for_new_branch]
-* Make changes and test
+* Make changes and test them.
 * Submit Pull Request with comprehensive details of  the changes
 ### Technologies used
   * Vanilla PHP